kubernetes/enhancements/keps/sig-api-machinery/1040-priority-and-fairness/README.md

 say this is at priority level X.  As in the other case, the reaction starts with the baseline, dispatching as much as possible from X to X.
-If this leaves some seats at X still available, then the reaction continues by trying to dispatch from higher priority levels to X.  The lock of X is not held over this loop, that would violate locking order.
-This iteration starts by releasing the lock of X and then iterating over the higher priority levels Y (in logically decreasing priority order) and considering each one in turn.
+If this leaves some seats at X still available, then the reaction continues by trying to dispatch from lower priority levels to X.  The lock of X is not held over this loop, that would violate locking order.
+This iteration starts by releasing the lock of X and then iterating over the lower priority levels Y (in logically decreasing priority order) and considering each one in turn.
 That consideration starts by acquiring the locks of Y and X (in that order), then does as much dispatching from Y to X as is allowed, and finally releases the